scm-manager/website/content/posts/2023-01-23-scm-manager-2-41-0/index.md

 ## Image resolution in Markdown

 Maybe you are as great a fan of Markdown as we are.
-Then you will most probably be glad to hear about our lates fix: Relative image paths in markdown documents will now be displayed correctly in the previews.
+Then you will most probably be glad to hear about our latest fix: Relative image paths in markdown documents will now be displayed correctly in the previews.
 This also holds true for the [Review Plugin](https://scm-manager.org/plugins/scm-review-plugin/).

 ![Example source view of a Markdown file with relative image links](./assets/markdown.png)